MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/Get-AzureRmProviderFeature.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmProviderFeature** cmdlet gets the feature name, provider name, and registration status for azure_2 provider features.
+The **Get-AzureRmProviderFeature** cmdlet gets the feature name, provider name, and registration status for Azure provider features.

 ## EXAMPLES